 Another challenge is the rapid deployment of advanced space capabilities in order to counter a very dynamic threat.
 Special acquisition authorities will be critical to the rapid development of advanced satellites to counter the emerging missile threat.
 Today, the timelines for development in most programs are lamentably slow.
 The traditional ways of doing space acquisition must be reformed in order to add speed to the nation's acquisitions to meet its priorities.
-While progress is being made, the troubling bottom line remains that the Pentagon is not yet accustomed to refreshing short-lived spacecraft in LEO system.
+While progress is being made, the troubling bottom line remains that the Pentagon is not yet accustomed to refreshing short-lived spacecraft of the kind needed in a LEO system.